microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

     "overrideCommand": false
     ```

+    The `runArgs` allows the container to take advantage of an [init process](https://docs.docker.com/engine/reference/run/#specify-an-init-process) to handle application and process signals in a desktop environment.

-4. Once you've started the container / codespace, tou'll be able to use a web based desktop viewer on port **6080** from anywhere or connect a [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) to port **5901** when accessing the codespace from VS Code.
+4. Once you've started the container / codespace, you'll be able to use a web based desktop viewer on port **6080** from anywhere or connect a [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) to port **5901** when accessing the codespace from VS Code.

 5. Default **password**: `vscode`